sushibagel/PoE-Mechanic-Watch/README.md

 Please note, it must be run from within a folder containing all the assets and files that are contained in the zip.

 Troubleshooting:
+If you are receiving the following error when starting the script: "Call to nonexistent function: Specifically: SetWindowVol(AhkExe, NotificationVolume) Line 67" this is likely because you launched the "PoE Mechanic Watch.ahk" file.
+Please try again using the "Start Me.ahk" instead.

 Please make sure that your AutoHotKey is up-to-date.

 Make sure you've set your hideout using the "Set Hideout" button on the System Tray menu.
 Any typos may result in failure for the script to display a reminder.